 The Foreign Commonwealth and Development Office (FCDO) leads the UK's work to end extreme poverty, deliver global goals for sustainable development and tackle a wide range of global challenges.
 In Malawi, £1m in UK aid from the British people is helping build resilience and adaptation to climate change among the communities living around the protected areas under our management.
-They are supporting education, developing alternative livelihoods, building local leadership capacity, raising awareness on the importance of the environment and mutually benefit nature and people.
+They are supporting education, developing alternative livelihoods, building local leadership capacity, raising awareness on the importance of the environment and ightarrow One of Bazaruto's 18 female rangers hoists the national flag in the park © Andrew MacDonald mutually benefit nature and people.